-For cases providing examples of the calculation of profits, see Polar Bear Prods., 384 F.3d at 712-16 (upholding an award of profits based on expert testimony of certain sales figures but rejecting an award for enhanced brand prestige); Frank Music Corp., 772 F.2d at 518-19 (discussing the calculation and proof of profits attributable to an infringement and holding that indirect profits are recoverable if they are ascertainable; e.g., the plaintiff could claim profits that resulted from hotel and gambling operations if those profits were attributable to an infringing stage show); Cream Records, 754 F.2d at 828-29 (awarding profits from the defendant’s sale of beverage following the defendant’s use of the plaintiff’s song in a commercial); Williams v.
+For cases providing examples of the calculation of profits, see Polar Bear Prods., 384 F.3d at 712-16 (upholding an award of profits based on expert testimony of certain sales figures but rejecting an award for enhanced brand prestige); Frank Music I, 772 F.2d at 518-19 (discussing the calculation and proof of profits attributable to an infringement and holding that indirect profits are recoverable if they are ascertainable; e.g., the plaintiff could claim profits that resulted from hotel and gambling operations if those profits were attributable to an infringing stage show); Cream Records, 754 F.2d at 828-29 (awarding profits from the defendant’s sale of beverage following the defendant’s use of the plaintiff’s song in a commercial); Williams v.
 Gaye, 895 F.3d 1106, 1129-30 (9th Cir.
 2018) (explaining that the defendants “bore the burden of proof” and that the jury was free to apportion more than the percentage estimates of the defendant’s expert, but less than the percentage estimates of the plaintiff’s expert (citation omitted)); and Unicolors, Inc. v.
 H&M Hennes & Mauritz, L.P., 52 F.4th 1054, 1075 n.9 (9th Cir.
 2022) (accepting that the plaintiff “satisfied its burden in proving disgorgement damages, even without placing an expert damages witness on the stand” because the “sales price” and “number of units sold” could be used to calculate the infringer’s “gross revenue”).

-For cases providing examples of the deductions from the defendant’s gross revenue, see Frank Music Corp., 886 F.2d at 1548 (deducting direct costs of production from the defendant’s gross profit); Kamar Int’l, Inc. v.
+For cases providing examples of the deductions from the defendant’s gross revenue, see Frank Music II, 886 F.2d at 1548 (deducting direct costs of production from the defendant’s gross profit); Kamar Int’l, Inc. v.
 Russ Berrie & Co., 752 F.2d 1326, 1332 (9th Cir.
 1984) (allowing deduction of overhead when the infringer demonstrated that it actually assisted production, distribution, or sale of the infringing product); Three Boys Music, 212 F.3d at 487 (adopting the special master’s recommendation to allow nonwillful infringers to deduct income taxes and management fees actually paid on infringing profits, but not on Net Operating Loss Carry- forward (NOL) because NOL did not have a “concrete financial impact”).

 Revised Dec.
 2023